 A Financial Advisor is quite self-explanatory, as it’s an individual who provides businesses and clients with advice on how to best manage their finances.

-A Pension Scheme Manager ensures that your employer’s business or organisation complies with the statutory requirements, as well as make amendments to adhere to new legislation.
+A Pension Scheme Manager ensures that your employer’s business or organization complies with the statutory requirements, as well as make amendments to adhere to new legislation.

-As an employee of the HM Revenue & Customs (HMRC), you’ll be responsible for monitoring individuals and organisations, to ensure that they pay the right amount of tax within the designated time frames.
+As an employee of the HM Revenue & Customs (HMRC), you’ll be responsible for monitoring individuals and organizations, to ensure that they pay the right amount of tax within the designated time frames.

-An Administrator is needed within every business or organisation, and can be responsible for the most varied range of office duties.
+An Administrator is needed within every business or organization and can be responsible for the most varied range of office duties.

-Law graduates tend to be analytical thinkers, which is an ideal quality for a Management Consultant when working to help an organisation achieve its goals or implement new strategies.
+Law graduates tend to be analytical thinkers, which is an ideal quality for a Management Consultant when working to help an organization achieve its goals or implement new strategies.